TN 30 (07-24)

 3. If the job does not correspond to a DOT occupation

-• Compare the job duties and activities with the definitions of unskilled, semiskilled and skilled in DI 25001.001 and with the SVP timeframes listed in the DOT.
+• Compare the job duties and activities with the definitions of unskilled, semiskilled, and skilled work in DI 25001.001 and with the SVP timeframes listed in the DOT.

-• Consider a job as unskilled if its SVP time is determined to be from 0 to 30 days.
+• Consider a job unskilled if its SVP time is determined to be a short demonstration up to and including 1 month.

-• Consider a job semiskilled if its SVP time is determined to be from 30 days to 6 months.
+• Consider a job semiskilled if its SVP time is determined to be over 1 month up to 6 months.

 • Consider a job skilled if its SVP time is determined to be more than 6 months.